-The rectangular shaped Golden Gate Park is modeled on New York’s Central Park.
-It's a huge park, 3 miles long by 0.5 miles wide.
+The rectangular shaped Golden Gate Park is modeled on New York’s Central Park, and is a huge park, 3 miles long by 0.5 miles wide.

-It’s 1,017 acres were originally sand dunes but converted to a lush garden-scape in the 1870’s.
-The two prominent windmills on the western side of the park were built to irrigate it.
+The 1,017 acres at Golden Gate Park were originally sand dunes, but converted to a lush garden-scape in the 1870’s by using the two windmills on the western side of the park to irrigate it.

 Entrance to the Golden Gate Park is free, but an admission fee is required for the Japanese Tea Garden, San Francisco Botanic Garden, Conservatory of Flowers, De Young Museum, and California Academy of Sciences.

 10 best things to do at Golden Gate Park

 1. Explore the 55-acre San Francisco Botanic Garden.